Oseltamivir

 To treat influenza

 If you already have signs and symptoms of the flu, oseltamivir helps to reduce symptoms such as fever, chills, stuffy nose, cough, sore throat, aches and tiredness.
-It shortens the time to recover from the flu by 12 to 24 hours.
+It shortens the time taken to recover from the flu by 12 to 24 hours.

 • Oseltamivir can reduce the chance of illnesses that may occur as a result of the flu (called complications), such as pneumonia.
 People at higher risk of complications include: